vinaygoel/ars-workshop/README.md

 * 'ars-wane' as your index pattern for WANE data (contains timestamped information)
 * 'ars-wat-videos' as your index pattern for the video search data (no timestamp information)

 For the indexes that have time information, Kibana reads the Elasticsearch mapping to find the time fields - select one from the list.
-For our indexes, the time fields are named "timestamp".
+For our indexes, the time field is named "timestamp".

 Hit *Create*.